 Question 1: Is there any security/regulatory aspect that needs to be taken into account if the NTN-GW/gNB position is broadcasted including any aspects related to accuracy of the position?

-SA1 have not reviewed laws and regulations in all regions but a general principal which can be seen across regions is that telecommunication network elements, including gNBs, are considered as Critical Information Infrastructure (CII) (ref: China’s 2016 Cybersecurity Law; European Electronic Communications Code EECC).
-These regulations include (amongst other aspects) requirements on preserving the physical security of network infrastructure.
+SA1 have not reviewed laws and regulations in all regions; based on some identified regulations, a general principle is that telecommunication network elements, including gNBs, are considered as Critical Information Infrastructure (CII) (ref: China’s 2016 Cybersecurity Law; European Electronic Communications Code EECC).
+These regulations include (amongst other aspects) requirements on preserving the physical security of network infrastructure, which may not differ between NTN GW/gNBs and non-NTN gNBs.
+Based on the understanding of the regulations, SA1 recommends that SA3 analyse the security implications of distributing information that may be used to calculate the approximate physical location of the NTN-GW/gNB.

-To assist in preservation of physical security of CII it would not be advisable to broadcast the location of the NTN-GW/gNB unless a suitable location obfuscation technique was used to protect the exact location.
-The mechanism or value of any solution (e.g. an artificial bias) would need to comply with the various regulations which are highly likely to vary internationally.

 Question 2: Is there any security/regulatory aspect that needs to be taken into account if the NTN-GW/gNB position is possible to be derived by the UE with assistance information from the network including any aspects related to accuracy of the position?

-As per the answer to Question 1, it would not be advisable to broadcast the location of the NTN-GW/gNB unless a suitable location obfuscation mechanism was used to protect the exact location.
-This also applies if the UE requires network assistance so long as the UE is able to observe the location of the NTN-GW/gNB after derivation.
+Based on the understanding of the regulations, SA1 recommends that SA3 further analyse the security implications of distributing assistance information from the network that may be used to calculate the approximate physical location of the NTN-GW/gNB.

 2 Actions